Life is unpredictable and constantly changing. Have you considered how your family would cope if you became ill or injured financially?

 With the proper understanding, you are in a better place to choose the protection to help you and your family financially when facing any unfortunate event.

 1. What Is Life Insurance In Australia?

-Life insurance is a legal agreement between a policy owner, and an insurer that assures the insurer will pay a lump sum to listed beneficiaries.
+Life insurance is a legal agreement between a policy owner and an insurer that assures the insurer will pay a lump sum to listed beneficiaries.
 It happens when the insured dies or has an illness that can cause his death within 12 months.

 Based on your policy and insurance provider, you can use this payment to pay off loans, pay funeral costs, and meet future financial needs such as childcare, day-to-day living expenses, school fees, etc.

-This way, life insurance secures your family's financial future and provides them options when you are no longer around.
+This way, life insurance secures your family's financial future and provides them with options when you are no longer around.